mcne65/rmotr-assignments/README.md

-# rmotr-assignments
+# rmotr.com - Assignments

-Assignments for our remote courses
+You will find here the whole list of assignments for our remote programming courses.